-It’s no secret that New York is an expensive city to visit but that doesn’t mean you need to spend a fortune to have fun here.
-In fact, the city is full of free things to do and see.
-Whether you’re a tourist here for a few days or a long-time resident you can always find things to do that won’t cost you a dime.
+It’s no secret that New York is an expensive city to visit, but that doesn’t mean you need to spend a fortune to have fun here.
+The city is full of free things to do and see.
+Whether you’re a tourist here for a few days or a long-time resident, you can always find things to do that won’t cost you a dime.

 A trip to the Brooklyn Botanic garden is a great way to escape the hustle and bustle of the city.
 On Tuesdays, you can enjoy the whole area for free.

-it’s well known that you can see New York’s most famous elevated park for free but less well known is the free stargazing.
+It is well known; that you can see New York’s most famous elevated; High Line park, for free but less well known is the free stargazing.
 Every Tuesday, starting at dusk, the Armature Astronomers Association sets up telescopes along the stretch from West 15th to West 16th Street.
 It’s a perfect time to visit the park and usually less crowded than during the daytime.

 A trip to New York wouldn’t be complete without a boat trip on the Hudson or East River.
-These trips though cost money, except for the Staten Island ferry which is completely free.
+These trips cost money, except for the Staten Island ferry which is entirely free.

 The Public Library is hard to miss but less well known is the Schwarzman building on 42nd Street and 5th Avenue.
 This architectural gem is not only free to visit but also hosts archival photographs and lectures by acclaimed authors.